CoolThomas/ReliableMuteUnmute-MacOSApp/README.md

 1. Download the `.dmg` file.
 2. Copy-paste the app to the Applications folder.
 3. After launching app the first time, you will need to allow system settings to open apps not signed by Apple.
 This is a standard procedure, you might need to go to settings -> privacy & security -> open anyway button at the bottom.
-4. Then you system will ask for granting access to Accesibility feature (needed for keyboard shortcuts to work).
+4. Then system will ask for granting access to Accesibility feature (needed for keyboard shortcuts to work).

 **Note:** I have only a personal Apple developer account and do not code commercially.
 Since Apple charges $99 to Apple sign the apps with their blessing, I would rather give it for free.